Interacting with a deformable object#

 While deformable objects sometimes refer to a broader class of objects, such as cloths, fluids and soft bodies,

-in PhysX, deformable objects are represented as either surface or volume deformables.
-Unlike rigid objects, soft bodies can deform
+Isaac Lab represents deformable objects as either surface or volume deformables.
+Unlike rigid objects, soft bodies can

-under external forces and collisions.
-In this tutorial, we will focus on volume deformable bodies.
-For an example of surface
+deform under external forces and collisions.
+In this tutorial, we focus on volume deformable bodies.
+For an example of

 This tutorial shows how to interact with a deformable object in the simulation.
 We will spawn a set of soft cubes and see how to set their nodal positions and velocities, along with apply kinematic commands to the mesh nodes to move the soft body.